AY2425S1-CS2103T-W08-1/tp/docs/UserGuide.md

    that you want to keep your `TrackMate.jar` file in.

-4. Go to your command terminal by following the instructions below, depending the OS that you use.
+4. Go to your command terminal by following the instructions below, depending on the OS that you use.

 Windows: Look at how to open a terminal [here.](https://www.lifewire.com/how-to-open-command-prompt-2618089)